NoshonNetworks/landver/docs/land_registry.md

+## land_registry Contract
+The land_registry contract serves as the backbone of the land management system.
+It governs the ownership and administrative actions associated with land parcels, acting as the central authority for minting and transferring land NFTs.
+This contract enforces rules to ensure the integrity of the land ownership system while allowing seamless interaction with other smart contracts.
+By integrating advanced error handling and efficient functionality, it provides a secure and reliable framework for decentralized land management.

-Detailed explanation of each functionality in the `land_registry` module, along with its purpose, description, and parameters.
+Here is a detailed explanation of each functionality in the `land_registry` module, along with its purpose, description, and parameters.

 ### **`register_land`**
 - **Purpose**: Registers a new parcel of land.